kasra-hosseini/obspyDMT/README.rst

 Explore stationXML file
 -----------------------

-obspyDMT is able to plot the stationXML files by the following command: (all the figures will be saved at ./stationxml_plots)
+obspyDMT is able to plot the content of stationXML files by the following command: (all the figures will be saved at ./stationxml_plots by default)

-**Example 1:** plot the amplitude and phase components of a stationXML file that was retrieved in `event-info request`_:
+**Example 1:** plot the amplitude and phase components of a stationXML file that was retrieved in `event-based request`_:

 ::

     $ obspyDMT --plotxml_dir path/to/STXML.TA.Z33A..BHZ --plotxml_paz

 *--plotxml_dir* flag forces obspyDMT to generate a plot for amplitude and phase components of the StationXML file of TA.Z33A..BHZ station including all stages. *--plotxml_paz* extracts only PAZ, sensitivity and gain of the instrument response and plots the amplitude and phase components of that.
-Additionally, obspyDMT compares the results using $L_{1}$ norm between full response and only PAZ information and plots the results.
+Additionally, obspyDMT compares the results using L1 norm between full response and only PAZ information and plots the results.

 .. image:: figures/TA.Z33A..BHZ.png
    :scale: 75%
    :align: center

-Moreover, it plots the stages of stationXML file as well.
+Moreover, it plots the stages of the stationXML file as well.

 .. image:: figures/TA.Z33A..BHZ_stages.png
    :scale: 75%